aurorascharff/next15-account-selector/STEPS.md

 ## Add useOptimistic for the optimistic update

-- Notice again we are synced to the server with our select value.
-We want optimistic update here.
-We could start messing around with useState and keeping it in up to date and handle potential errors, but let's use more React 19 to make this easier.
+- Let's use more React 19 to make this easier.
+- Remove useState and use currentAccountResolved directly, rename to currentAccount.
+See delayed update on the select.
 - To avoid the delayed update on the select depending on the server, let's use the new useOptimistic hook from React 19.
 It takes in a state to show when no transition is pending, which is our server truth of the currentAccount, and returns a optimistic account state and a function to update it.
 - Call useOptimistic hook above the server function inside the transition.
 Use the optimistic value for all the existing account variables (remember inside handleSwitchAccount).
 - Showcase the optimistic update in the UI.
 The select updates immediately, and the loading state is shown in the background.
 UseOptimistic creates a temporary state that is shown while the transition is running, then throws it away and settles to the passed value.